-The key method of financing the Group's activities in the long term will be finance in the form of approved debt instruments, methods and techniques, as set out in this policy.
-In general, our funding is on a secured basis, but we will explore unsecured debt where this is available and cost effective, delivering value for money.
+The Group's activities are financed using approved debt instruments, methods and techniques, as set out in this policy.
+In general, our funding is arranged on a secured basis, but we will explore unsecured debt where this is available and cost effective, delivering value for money.

-The following debt instruments are approved methods of long term private finance for the Group:
+The following debt instruments are approved sources of mid to long term private finance for the Group:

-- banks and building societies; authorised and regulated by the Financial Conduct Authority (FCA), or their EU equivalent for European banks; - the capital markets by way of issuing bonds either via an intermediary or in WHG's own name: - Pension Funds / Insurance Companies via issuance of bonds or a direct placement of debt instruments; - not for profit borrowing vehicle companies/intermediaries such as The Housing Finance Corporation; - Leasing Companies; - Public bodies such as the Scottish Government or Scottish National Investment Bank; - Bank of England / HM Treasury funding schemes; and - syndicated loans where there is a syndicate of lenders drawn from the above.
+- banks and building societies; authorised and regulated by the Financial Conduct Authority (FCA), or their EU equivalent for European banks; - the capital markets by way of issuing bonds either via an intermediary or in WHG's own name;

+- Pension Funds / Insurance Companies via issuance of bonds or a direct placement of debt instruments; - not for profit borrowing vehicle companies/intermediaries such as The Housing Finance Corporation; - Leasing Companies; - Public bodies such as the Scottish Government or Scottish National Investment Bank, including the SG charitable bond programme administered by Allia; - Bank of England / HM Treasury funding schemes; and - syndicated loans where there is a syndicate of lenders drawn from the above.